Contributing to jQuery Foundation Web Sites

 These setup instructions apply to all jQuery Foundation websites with public content repositories.
 For the sake of the rest of this example, we'll assume you want to work on the content and style of contribute.jquery.org.
 Please substitute the URL of whichever site you are actually working on, as appropriate.

 Once you get jquery-wp-content working, you should be able navigate to a site in your browser that looks exactly like the live site, only without any content.
-If you setup jquery-wp-content using Vagrant, then the URL would be http://vagrant.contribute.jquery.org.

 Now we need to populate your local WordPress with the content from the contribute.jquery.org repo.